STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Method

 \subsection{Extending Generation Length}

-\textbf{Autoregression.} Typically, video approaches adopt an autoregressive strategy to synthesize sequences of arbitrary length, \ie, up to several minutes.
+\textbf{Autoregression.} Typically, portrait animation approaches adopt an autoregressive strategy to synthesize sequences of arbitrary length.
 In this setting, the model is trained to generate short video segments of fixed length $N$, conditioned on a subset of $n$ frames taken from the end of the preceding segment in the ground-truth video.
-We employ a similar previous token conditioning through the temporal transformer blocks of our architecture in conjunction with the reference UNet.
-Specifically, in addition to the global reference image, the reference UNet also encodes the most recent $n$ context frames, producing feature maps that capture both appearance and short-term temporal information.
+We implement a similar previous token conditioning scheme through the temporal blocks of our architecture in conjunction with the reference UNet.
+Specifically, in addition to the global reference image, we also query the reference UNet using the most recent $n$ context frames, producing feature maps that capture both appearance and short-term temporal information.
 The latent representations of these context frames are prepended to the latent sequence of the current segment of $N$ frames before being processed by the video UNet.
 Therefore, the temporal attention layers operate on the extended sequence of length $N{+}n$ along the temporal axis, naturally aligning the new segment with its preceding context.